How to accurately control flow rates in your microfluidic setup using Bronkhorst® flow sensors ?

 Open the OB1 window.
 You should see your flow sensor on the channel selected in the previous step.

-8) Change the control mode to “sensor” and open the PID setting to tune the parameters to match your requirements.
+7) Change the control mode to “sensor” and open the Channel setting window and go to the “Feedback” tab to tune the parameters to match your requirements.

 Open a graph to follow the evolution of the flow rate.

-In this example, the regulation was on a constant flow rate of 500µL/min.
+In this example, the regulation was on a constant flow rate of 120µL/min.

 To go further